digimezzo/knowte-windows/README.md

 **RIGHT :)**

 - If you experienced a crash, send the log file.
-The log file can be found in this folder on your computer: %appdata%\Dopamine\Log
+The log file can be found in this folder on your computer: %appdata%\Knowte\Log
 - If you got an error message, send a screenshot of that error message.
 Or, at least, describe the content of the error.
 - Describe the problem in a concise and constructive way.
 More information, increases the chances of reproducing the bug.